Margaret Fuller Neighborhood House (MFNH)

 FREQUENTLY ASKED QUESTIONS

-• A temporary pantry location will be given when renovations start.
+A temporary pantry location will be given when renovations start in 2026.
 Contact MFNH for more information.

-• Currently, the construction phase is anticipated to begin in 2026 and continue through the end of 2027.
+Currently, the construction phase for the renovation of the historic house and community facility is anticipated to begin in late 2026 and continue through the end of 2027.

-The goal is to deliver approximately 10 units of affordable homeownership housing.
+The goal is to deliver at least 10 units of mixed-income homeownership housing.
 However, during the current schematic design phase, opportunities to increase the number of units are being investigated.

-• Who is eligible to apply for affordable housing?
+Who is eligible to apply for mixed-income housing?

-The affordable housing component will be allocated in accordance with the Affordable Housing Overlay (AHO) Ordinance which assigns the Cambridge Community Development Department guidelines for awards.
+The affordable housing component will be allocated in accordance with the Affordable Housing Overlay (AHO) Ordinance which assigns the Cambridge Community Development Department guidelines for awarding.

 We are doing this through multiple channels:

-• A monthly newsletter detailing the current project status and to communicate any concerns that may have impacts during construction.
+A periodic newsletter detailing the current project status and to communicate any concerns that may have impacts during construction.

-• Currently, the funding is composed of a direct CRA equity payment along with some funds from Biomed Realty.
+Currently, the funding for the MFNH historic house and community renovation is composed of a direct CRA land payment for acquiring the parking lot (Lot B) along with some funds from Biomed Realty.

 Additionally, MFNH fundraising and pursuing additional grants, Historic Tax Credits and money from Cambridge’s Community Preservation Act funds through the Cambridge Historic Commission.